ch4mi2/Laboratory-Information-Management-System/README.md

 # How to run
 1.Frontend <br />
-  cd to frontend and run
+&ensp cd to frontend and run
 ```
 npm start
 ```
 2.Backend <br />
-  cd to backend and run
+&ensp cd to backend and run
 ```
 nodemon server.js
 ```
-  press ctrl + c to stop the server
+&ensp press ctrl + c to stop the server